CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-6--Propositions.lagda.md

 ## Decidable Types

 mvrnote: move to an extras file?
-I don't think we use this in the circle proof
+I don't think we use this in the S^1 proof

 mvrnote: add prose on classical logic